nerves-project/nerves/docs/CONTRIBUTING.md

 We want our instructions to be clear and user-friendly, even for people who are not familiar with using a command-line interface.
 We also want to be consistent within the Nerves documentation and with documentation in the broader community.
-Therefore, we will show an appropriate prompt (e.g. `$`, `#`, or `iex(1)>`)
-before the commands to be entered.
-This makes it slightly harder to copy-and-paste several commands from the browser to the terminal, but allows the reader to more easily differentiate what they need to type from what they should expect to see as output.
-For example:
+Therefore, we will not show a prompt (e.g. `$`, `#`, or `iex(1)>`) before the commands to be entered.
+This makes it easier to copy-and-paste several commands from the browser to the terminal without the reader having to understand that they should not type the prompt itself.

 ```bash
 export MIX_TARGET=rpi3